Selfridges latest project involves, well, a lot of projecting.

 In fact, it’s the first permanent department store cinema in the world.
 It’s got three screens in total: a 70-seat main screen, a second 59-seater, and a third 28-seater, and they’re all filled with curved rows of lush, reclining Norwegian seats.
 Quite what makes a Norwegian seat more comfortable, we’re not sure, but it sounds pretty lavish.

 Image: Matt Writtle

 There’s food on demand, a membership scheme, and a cocktail bar underpinning it all for pre/post drinks.
-And thanks to the fact that it’ll have its own unique entrance on Duke Street, it’ll be open well past the store’s own trading hours.
+And thanks to the fact that it has its own unique entrance on Duke Street, it’s open well past the store’s own trading hours.

-NOTE: The Cinema at Selfridges is open now.
+NOTE: The Cinema at Selfridges is open daily, 12-11pm.
 You can book tickets, and see the current lineup at their website right HERE.

 The Cinema at Selfridges | 400 Oxford Street, W1A 1AB

 Fancy something to eat while you’re there?
 Check out the Brasserie of Light